top of page

 red modal fiber

-How is Modal Fiber Made?
+How is Modal Fabric Made?

 The manufacturing process of modal fabric closely mirrors that of viscose rayon, with modal serving as an upgraded version that addresses some of the most wasteful and environmentally harmful aspects associated with viscose production.